ConstantineLignos/MORSEL/README.md

 ## Parameter files

-MORSEL's behavior is largely specified via the parameter file specific on the command line.
+MORSEL's behavior is largely specified via the parameter file specified on the command line.
 Here is a description of the parameters used.
 For sensible defaults, see `params/conservative.txt`.
 Some of these parameters are difficult to understand without understanding the